nutta-git/user/README.md

  PLEASE READ

-    user.js disables some of the telemetry within FireFox user.js takes inspiration from [https://github.com/arkenfox/user.js]
+    user.js disables some of the telemetry within Firefox user.js takes inspiration from [https://github.com/arkenfox/user.js]
     Please have a backup of your orginal Profile before using this script, This script may casue site breakage and/or create security holes.